Someone must have slandered Josef K., for one morning, without having done anything truly wrong, he was arrested.

 It is basic to Weber's sociology of modern capitalism that the phenomenon of specialisation of occupational function is by no means limited to the economic sphere.
 The separation of the labourer from control of his means of production which Marx singled out as the most distinctive feature of modern capitalism is not confined to industry, but extends throughout the polity, army, and other sections of society in which large-scale organisation become prominent.

-The expansion of Weber's theory of bureaucracy into the socio-political gave him a perspective on it that differed from Marx; that being, that the perils of bureaucracy (its impersonal nature, its separation from the people) were baked into it during its creation.
+The expansion of Weber's theory of bureaucracy into the socio-political realm gave him a perspective on it that differed from Marx; that being, that the perils of bureaucracy (its impersonal nature, its separation from the people) were baked into it during its creation.
 Simply changing the economic system will not alter this, for the bureaucracy will still seek to rationalise and control society in a similar manner.

 In fact, this remained one of Weber's enduring critiques of socialism.
 In the words of Giddens, 'there can be no possibility of the transformation of the bureaucratisation of social life through the occurrence of socialist revolution', not simply because it will maintain a bureaucracy, but that such a bureaucracy will need to be expanded in order to centrally control all forms of production, now that nothing will be left to the remit of the private sector.
-It is notable that although socialists (I use the term here to mean the non-libertarian tradition, or state socialism) have made criticisms of the bureaucracy, with Marx even calling it 'a circle from which no one can escape', Weber considered those criticisms inadequate.
+It is notable that although socialists (I use the term here to mean the non-libertarian tradition, or state socialism) have made criticisms of bureaucracy, with Marx even calling it 'a circle from which no one can escape', Weber considered those criticisms inadequate.
 The process of rationalisation, of attempting to explain and control societal functions, will expand with the further control of the economy by the state.
 This, in turn, will expand the administrative power the bureaucracy has in the daily lives of the people.

-Although the two strands of thought come to different conclusions, it is not hard to see the parallels between Weber's critique here and that of the anarchists, who argue for a decentralised, non-bureaucratic form of planning.
-What the anarchists add is that the bureaucracy, as an arm of the state, is an extension of that state's ruling class.
+Although the two strands of thought came to different conclusions, it is not hard to see the parallels between Weber's critique here and that of the anarchists, who argue for a decentralised, non-bureaucratic form of planning.
+What the anarchists add is that bureaucracy, as an arm of the state, is an extension of that state's ruling class.
 See, for example, this quote from Herbert Read's Poetry and Anarchism (1938):

 (...) a bureaucracy has nothing in common with the people; it is a parasitic body, and has to be maintained by taxation and extortion.
 Once established (as it has been established for half a century in England and as it is newly established in Russia) it will do everything possible to consolidate its position and maintain its power.
 Even if you abolish all other classes and distinctions and retain a bureaucracy you are still far from the classless society, for the bureaucracy is itself the nucleus of a class whose interests are totally opposed to the people it supposedly serves.

-The ignorance of this fundamental character of the bureaucracy is one of many failures in the state socialist or Marxist-Leninist program.
-For, even if they might criticise the bureaucrats of their respective nations, they have neither the political imagination nor the revolutionary framework to get rid of them.
+The ignorance of this fundamental character of bureaucracy is one of many failures in the state socialist or Marxist-Leninist program.
+For, even if they might criticise the bureaucrats of their respective nations, have neither the political imagination nor the revolutionary framework to get rid of them.
 In the case of Soviet Russia, for example, the new revolutionary leaders, when faced with a need to administrate their new socialist state and increase its production, relied heavily on capitalistic modes of organisation.
 Choosing to ignore the perils of bureaucracy, the Soviet leadership trained 'a bureaucracy as the managerial stratum in production' whose only connection to the working-class was its personification under the "workers party".
-As explained by Cornelius Castoriadis, 'the decision to place a manager at the head of a factory instead of a workers' board' held 'no political significance', but was simply accepted.
+As explained by Cornelius Castoriadis, 'the decision to place a manager at the head of a factory instead of a workers' board held 'no political significance', but was simply accepted.
 Their 'need' to create a separate social category to manage production, for a party of bureaucrats to manage the state, was taken as political fact and was central to Bolshevik ideology.